owasp-amass/amass/doc/tutorial.md

 -   Your perimeter's security testing process validates DNS information at a later stage and need Amass results quickly.
 -   Due to a security engagement's constraints or requirements, you can only perform passive information gathering.

-In the below example, I am passively searching for subdomains on owasp.org while asking Amass to display the data sources where it found each subdomain:
+In the below example, we are passively searching for subdomains on owasp.org while asking Amass to display the data sources where it found each subdomain:

 ```bash
 $ amass enum -passive -d owasp.org -src